Paychex Alternatives

 Workforce.com | User Reviews

-Here are some of the key reasons why Workforce.com is the best Paychex Flex alternative for time and attendance:
+Here are some of the key reasons why Workforce.com is the best Paychex Flex alternative:

 • Labor Compliance: Workforce.com’s scheduling and timekeeping are mapped to an extensive wage and hour compliance engine, dramatically limiting your exposure to lawsuits and fines.
 The system accounts for labor laws across all 50 states, automatically addressing things like minor rules, overtime calculations, and rest break standards.